Malak-Jazzazi/Malak-Jazzazi/Countries Project/README.md

 but actually it have to be
 https://countriesnow.space/api/v0.1/countries/info?returns=currency,flag,unicodeFlag,dialCode

-this typo leads to inability getting Dialcode
+this typo leads inability getting Dialcode